|

 on two of declarer’s favorite ploys, ruffing and sluffing; next month

 we will follow- up with cross-ruffing and ruffing out a side-suit.
+We are proud to announce our affiliation with Marty Bergen.
+Marty’s

 work is legend - a world-class Bridge player and theorist, renowned